shyrjiin/csv_creator/README.md

 # csv_creator
-Creates a comma separated file from a bro log
+Creates a comma separated file from a bro log for inputting into a spreadsheet program.